You are currently viewing Keeping It In The Family: The Callander Foundry And Manufacturing Company

 A Family Business

-The Callanders were joined in this new enterprise by a “silent partner” whose name is still not known.
+The Callanders were joined in this new enterprise by a “silent partner” whose name remains unknown.
 Financial difficulty initially resulted in the silent partner purchasing Callandar’s.
 It was possibly under his watch that the only known strike at the plant took place.

 The 1920 Strike

-On August 5, 1920, 150 moulders went out in protest against company refusal to grant them a wage increase of 25 per cent.
+On August 5, 1920, 150 moulders, members of the International Moulders Union (IMU) 212, went out in protest against the company’s refusal to grant them a wage increase of 25 percent.
 The moulders were one of the oldest and strongest unions in Guelph.
 Local 212 had been in existence since 1902.
 This, however, was one of their extensive strikes since it involved not one but four shops.
 These were:

 1. Crowe’s Iron Works